-Paraceratherium were a relative of the of rhinoceros that lived millions of years after the dinosaurs, and millions of years before humans.
-They had large bodies and long necks, and they were the largest land mammals to ever live with some specimens estimated at over 20 tons.
+Paraceratherium was a relative of the rhinoceros that lived millions of years after the dinosaurs, and millions of years before humans.
+They had large bodies and long necks, and they were the largest land mammals to ever live.
+Some specimens may have weights of over 20 tons.
 To put that in perspective, a large, male African elephant weighs around six or seven tons.

 The Hunt for Mokele Mbembe